buckaroogeek/unifi-pihole-doh-docker/README.md

 ## Update Notes
 Date        | Notes
 ----------  | -------------------------------
+1 Dec 2023  | Synology DSM 7.2 uses docker-compose v2 (although not as 'docker compose').
+Added compose.yaml to replace docker-compose.yaml.
+Very similar with addition of unifibridge network to isolate unifi log and unifi mongo containers on a docker bridge network and remove them from the macvlan.
+Logs and mongo did not need to be visible on lan.
+Also moved unifi to buckaroogeek as Jacob Alberty has not been online to update his images for quite some time.
+I hope he is all right.
 8 Dec 2022  | Synology DSM 7 uses systemd.
 The docker macvlan post by Ivan Smirnov (see below) outlines a simple integration of the shim.sh script with systemd which helps to automate network configuration for macvlan containers following network restarts.
 8 March 2021| DOH-Client tag moved from latest to current release (2.2.10).
 The rpmcache service is still a work in progress and will not work correctly.
 6 June      | Added this update comment section.
 Added a command line section.